andy-hanson/mangos-caffeinated-hilarity/README.md

 ## Controls

 Arrow keys: Move

+Z: Double/Triple jump

 X: Attack
-Z: Double/Triple jump

 P: Pause

-Q: Go back to beginning of current level
+Q: Go back to the beginning of the current level.

 On the title screen, Enter to begin or press a number to play that level in challenge mode.

 ## Playing

+Climb up to the top to win!
 Hit lots of platforms and enemies to build up your combo.
 Hitting the same platform twice destroys your combo.